SopraIt/skus_classifier/README.md

 ### HTTP
 The prediction can be performed via a HTTP interface (courtesy of the Tornado application server).
-The server will start at the specified port (default to 8888) and will immediately try to load the specified dataset:
+The server will start at the specified port (default to 8888) and will immediately try to load the specified dataset (default to last h5 file on cwd):

 ```shell
 $ python http_classifier.py --port=9292 --dataset=my_dataset.h5